How to Market During a Crisis

 - Steps you are taking to protect employees and customers

-- Alternative ways customers can do business with you (email orders, home delivery, teleconferencing, etc.) to protect them and their families
+- Alternative ways customers can do business with you (email orders, home delivery, teleconferencing, etc.) to protect themselves and their families

 - Links to official websites that have the latest information to help them cope